RxstydnR/Image_Patch_Generator/README.md

 The image on the left is a screen for specifying the patch image area.
 When you click on the image, the patch image centered on the clicked point is cut out.
-The cropped patch image is displayed in the upper left corner and is saved in the saving folder.
+Then, the cropped patch image will be saved in the saving folder.
 To move to the next image, press the "k" button.
 As long as you do not move to the next image, you can continue to cut the patch image from the same image.
 To exit the program, press "q".